elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- In your jackal voices, the self-care of muzzles.
+- In your jackal voices, the wellness of muzzles.

 - {:.sp} The Crowd.